 The hardest part of losing weight isn’t eating right or working out, it’s the actual motivation to lose weight that contributes to successful weight loss.

-Here are some easy tips to boost your motivation to lose weight, soon you’ll be back to looking and feeling like your best self in no time!
+Here are some easy tips to boost your motivation to lose weight – you’ll be back to looking and feeling like your best self in no time!

 What is intrinsic motivation?

-Most of us get motivation to lose weight because of attractive celebrities we see plastered on television, or to get those Insta-worthy shots next time we’re at the beach.
+Most of us get the motivation to lose weight because of attractive celebrities we see plastered on television or to get those Insta-worthy shots next time we’re at the beach.

 Intrinsic motivation is the little voice inside our heads urging us to keep on growing into better versions of ourselves, regardless of what kind of journey everyone else is on.

 Intrinsic motivation is so key in losing weight because it’ll encourage you to continue healthy habits for the long run, not just temporarily!

 How to cultivate intrinsic motivation to lose weight

 The first step to creating this powerful intrinsic motivation to lose weight is being honest with yourself.